krc-coding/H6-Svendepr-ve/Documentation/ProductRepport.md

     - It should be possible to see the name of the account.
     - It should be possible to update the name of the account.

+- Project overview
+    - Can't see user assigned to task, but can still assign to.

 ---

 # Domain model: